autom8ter/machine/README.md

 	Start() time.Time
 	// Duration is the duration since the goroutine started Duration() time.Duration
-	// Publish publishes the object to the given channel Publish(channel string, obj interface{})
+	// PublishTo starts a stream that may be published to from the routine.
+It listens on the returned channel.
+	PublishTo(channel string) chan interface{}
-	// Subscribe subscribes to a channel & returns a go channel Subscribe(channel string) chan interface{}
+	// SubscribeTo subscribes to a channel & returns a go channel SubscribeTo(channel string) chan interface{}
 	// Subscriptions returns the channels that this goroutine is subscribed to Subscriptions() []string
+	Done()
 }
 ```